ascend-io/ascend-community/ottos_expeditions/README.md

 ### 5. Build & Run the Project

   Build the project using either of the methods from Expedition 2 or 3.
-Once the build is complete, you can run the **route_difficulty_success_prediction** flow.
+Once the build is complete, you can run the **route_difficulty_success_prediction** flow and view the results and records after.

 ### 6. Congratulations!